pepyczech/meteodata/README.md

 First table above shows the list of weather stations sorted by distance & data availability.

-This is taking into account min_coverage value of 0.9 – e.g. Little Rissington has only 335 days (99.7%) of data available, compared to RAF Brize Norton with 336 days (100%) but it is rated better since it is closer and 99.7% is above the 90% threshold.
+This is taking into account min_coverage value of 0.9 – e.g. Little Rissington has only 335 days (99.7%) of data available, compared to RAF Brize Norton with 336 days (100%) but L Rissington is rated higher since it is closer and 99.7% is above the 90% threshold.

-This results in Little Rissington being selected as best weather station, which makes sense as it is much closer to Burford than Brize Norton.
+This results in Little Rissington being selected as most suitable weather station, which makes sense as it is much closer to Burford than Brize Norton.
 Small differences in data completeness is resolved by Meteostat’s interpolation functionality.

 # b.
 Using stand-alone python code